-- Project-Based Learning – Children in the Roots Program will work on individual and small group projects (as developmentally appropriate).
+Project-based Learning – Roots Program Learners work on individual, small group, and community-wide projects (as developmentally appropriate).
 These projects are centered on their interests and provide rich opportunities to practice communication, collaboration and problem solving.
-The sky is the limit for project-based learning.
-A few recent examples include:

-- Enrichment practice zones – Learners in our Roots Program are included in music, art, mindfulness, reflection and gratitude practices with lots of movement and outside time incorporated into the day.
-This also may include cooking/baking and time in the “Create-It Studio” to explore art and woodworking.
+Enrichment Practice Zones – Roots Program Learners are included in music, art, mindfulness, reflection, and gratitude practices with a lot of movement and outside time incorporated into the day.
+This may also include cooking and baking.

 To learn more, we invite parents to reach out via email: firstname.lastname@example.org or call 414-935-6360 to schedule a call with one of our team members.